What if the boss doesn’t accept the resignation? You might have to reconsider your decision to leave or find a new job.

 If your boss doesn’t accept your resignation, don’t argue with them.
 They are likely feeling upset.

-And they may not be in the right frame of mind to have constructive discussion.
+And they may not be in the right frame of mind to have a constructive discussion.
 So their first reaction may be to try to convince you to stay.

 Don’t fall into the trap of arguing about why you want to leave or what is wrong with the company.
 This will not end well.